SophSM/meta-analysis-SLE/README.md

 # About the monorail pipeline

 The extact commands that were used for both the `pump` module and the `unify` module are in `monorail/monorail-pipeline.Rmd`.
 In order to load the output into R, a specific arrangement of the output files in a folder needs to be followed and is specified in the `monorail-external` documentation at https://github.com/langmead-lab/monorail-external.
-Additionally, the commands used for the creation of this folder in this meta-analysis can be found in the begining of the `download-1.Rmd` and the rough setup is the following:
+Additionally, the commands used for the creation of this folder in this meta-analysis can be found in the `monorail/get-human-folder.sh` script and the rough setup is the following:

 ```
 └── human